TeamGloomy/TeamGloomy.github.io/pages/mydoc/STM32F4/BTT_Octopus/3.5/btt_octopus_1.1_f429_upgrading_sbc_3_5.md

 ---
-title: Upgrading a BTT Octopus v1.1 F429 Version in SBC Mode to 3.5.0 from earlier versions
+title: Upgrading a BTT Octopus v1.1 F429 Version in SBC Mode to 3.5.0 from earlier versions in RRF 3.5.0 Onwards
 tags: []
 keywords:
 last_updated: 31/03/2024